In this article we are going to look at how to clean dogs’ ears.

 If you have any doubts about how to care for your Labradors ears, or if your Labrador is showing any symptoms of infection or ear discomfort, then please contact your local vet for advice.

-Don’t be tempted to leave it to see if it will get better on it’s own, as untreated ear infection can be both painful and serious, even leading to deafness.
+Do not be tempted to leave it to see if it will get better on it’s own, as untreated ear infections can be both painful and serious, even leading to deafness.

-Remember to ask for help from a friend or family member, and have a regular routine for caring for your dog’s ears so that you don’t forget.
+Remember to ask for help from a friend or family member, and have a regular routine for caring for your dog’s ears either at home, with your groomer or with your vet.